tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 ## Update third party dependencies

 1. Get the project link from [`doc/third-party-libraries.md`](https://github.com/electroly/tmbasic/blob/master/doc/third-party-libraries.md).
-1. Download the latest version, and copy the link to the clipboard.
+1. Download the latest version.
 If this is a GitHub/Gitlab "Download ZIP" link, make sure it points to a specific commit hash.
 1. Upload to S3: `aws s3 cp ___ s3://tmbasic/___/ --acl public-read` (use downloaded filename)
-1. Edit [`doc/third-party-libraries.md`](https://github.com/electroly/tmbasic/blob/master/doc/third-party-libraries.md) and replace the version.
-1. Update the version in the following files:
+1. Update the version in `build/files/deps.mk`.
-    - `build/scripts/macSetup.sh`
-    - `build/files/deps.mk`
 1. Commit as "Update foobar to version ____" or "Update foobar to commit ____".

 ## Make a release build
 1. Start the following three build machines.
 Prepare them for building using the instructions at the beginning of this document.

-    - Ubuntu Linux / ARM64 (AWS `c6g.2xlarge`)
+    - Ubuntu Linux &bull; ARM64 (AWS `c6g.2xlarge`)
-    - Ubuntu Linux / x64 (AWS `c5a.2xlarge`)
+    - Ubuntu Linux &bull; x64 (AWS `c5a.2xlarge`)
-    - macOS 11.0 / ARM64
+    - macOS 11.0 &bull; ARM64

 1. Clear any existing dependencies on the three build machines so that we perform a fresh build using the latest versions.

-    **Linux**

-    ```
-    docker system prune -a
+    Linux: `docker system prune -a`
-    ```

-    **Mac**

-    ```
-    rm -rf mac
-    ```
+    Mac: `rm -rf mac-*`

 1. Perform the rest of these instructions on the Mac.
 Make sure that the two Linux instances are accessible via `ssh` with public key authentication.

-Copy the private keys (`.pem` files) onto the Mac.
-Set the permissions on the key files:
+1. Copy the private keys (`.pem` files) onto the Mac.
+Set the permissions on the key files: `chmod 600 filename.pem`

-    ```
-    chmod 600 filename.pem
-    ```

 1. Configure your bash session with the `ssh` connection details for the Linux ARM64 and x64 build machines using the following commands.